F32Organization/Faithful32-1.7.10/README.md

 2) Run Minecraft, select "Options...", select "Resource Packs", select "Open resource pack folder".

-3) Drag and drop the zip file into the texture pack folder.
+3) Drag and drop the zip file into the resource pack folder.

 4) Go back to Minecraft and select the Faithful 32x32 pack and you are done.